muggy8/improbable/from-me-to-me/X1IapY2Y.md

 It didn't matter as Phanna began explaining.

-"First off, neither of us have any idea what other stuff that animal had hidding in it.
+"First off, neither of us have any idea what other stuff that animal had hiding in it.
 For all we know, it could have carried an illness of some kind.
-Sure it might not kill us, I mean, it definately won't kill me but it still feels disgusting to potentially play host to some strange unknown parasite."
+Sure it might not kill us, I mean, it definitely won't kill me but it still feels disgusting to potentially play host to some strange unknown parasite."

 Here comes Phanna's strange view on illnesses again.

-I don't understand it the first time Phanna explained and it never bothered me enought for me to try to again.
+I don't understand it the first time Phanna explained and it never bothered me enough for me to try to again.

-Honestly, all I wanted to do was ignore it and fortuately, Phanna continued without going further into the parasite business.
+Honestly, all I wanted to do was ignore it and fortunately, Phanna continued without going further into the parasite business.

 "Second, that animal could have been someone's family like Pillow is to us.
-And even if it isn't, what if it was the kind of animal that someone else keeps as family.
-At that point, it might as well be the sams thing as eating someone else's family.
+And even if it isn't, what if it was the kind of animal that someone else keeps as family meaning it could eventually become someone's family.
+At that point, it might as well be the same thing as eating someone else's family.
 Or even eating your own family if you consider all of humanity family."

 This comment from Phanna somehow made sense yet it felt really disconnected from reality.